Mahboob-A/code-manager/README.md

     a.
 Nginx as webserver.
     b.
 Nginx Proxy Manager to manage Nginx.
     c.
-Portainer to manage and monitor docker container in Auth Service.
+Portainer to manage and monitor docker container in Code Manager Service.
-    b.
+    d.
 Gunicorn as application server.
-    d.
+    e.
 RabbitMQ for asynchronous message processig.
+    f.
+Django as backend.
+    g.
+Django Rest Framework for API.
+    h.
+PostgreSQL for Algocode questions/problems database.
+    i.
+Redis for cache.
+    j.
+MongoDB to store code execution result.
+    k.
+Docker to containerize the service.

 #### Deployment